JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 	@show tstart
 end
 ```
 We see that variable `r` has not been assigned during the evaluation of macro.
 We have also used `let` block in orders not to define any variables in the global scope.
+The problem with the above is that it cannot be nested.
 Why is that?
 Let's observe how the macro was expanded
 ```julia